Farewell, Mr. President

 Farewell, Mr. President (or Goodbye, Mr. President; Jäähyväiset presidentille) is a 1987 Finnish action thriller film directed by Matti Kassila and starring Hannu Lauri.
 It tells the story of a disgruntled waiter planning to assassinate the Finnish President.
 The film is based on a 1979 thriller novel of the same name by Pentti Kirstilä.
 Unlike contemporary Finnish films, the film is a thrilling film strongly influenced by post-classic Hollywood films.

 With a budget of more than FIM 3 million, the film once received little attention from viewers and its reception were mostly mixed.
 However, Hannu Lauri, who played the lead, was awarded the Jussi Award for his chilling performance.

 Plot summary

-The main character of the film is Asko Mertanen (Hannu Lauri), a Tamperean waiter who have tall poppy syndrome.
-During his work, he sees the bosses of the city and the construction business elite celebrating "with worker's money."
+The main character of the film is Asko Mertanen (Hannu Lauri), a Tamperean waiter who has tall poppy syndrome.
+During his work, he sees the bosses of the city and the construction business elite celebrating "with the workers' money."
 Feeling anger and bitterness about this, Mertanen is planning the assassination of the President of Finland (Tarmo Manni).
 Mertanen's girlfriend, waitress Eeva-Maria (Laila Räikkä), wants to witness as he practices for his plan by shooting at a live target.
 At the same time, police are investigating the death of another female waitress, leading to interrogating Eeva-Maria, and during that, the police notice Mertanen for the first time.
 Several events come in contact with him, and in this way Detective Hanhivaara (Antti Litja), who is investigating strange shootings, manages to track him down.